Monitor your Azure Synapse Analytics SQL pool workload using DMVs

 When the query step is running, DBCC PDW_SHOWEXECUTIONPLAN can be used to retrieve the SQL Server estimated plan from the SQL Server plan cache for the step running on a particular distribution.

--- Find the SQL Server execution plan for a query running on a specific SQL Data Warehouse Compute or Control node. -- Replace distribution_id and spid with values from previous query.
+-- Find the SQL Server execution plan for a query running on a specific SQL pool or control node. -- Replace distribution_id and spid with values from previous query.
 DBCC PDW_SHOWEXECUTIONPLAN(1, 78);

 Use the Request ID and the Step Index to retrieve information about a data movement step running on each distribution from sys.dm_pdw_dms_workers.